Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

 Developer Installation
 ======================

-We recommend installing Wallace on Mac OS X. It's also possible to use Ubuntu.
+We recommend installing Dallinger on Mac OS X. It's also possible to use Ubuntu.

 Install Python 2.7